A class of singular control problems with tipping points

-Therefore, without loss of generality, we may assume that the initial condition is $(x,m)=(l(m),m)$ for some $m\in (-\infty,\overline m]$, as the general solution can be obtained by adding the initial deterministic jump.
+and $(X,M,L)$ are continuous except for a possible deterministic jump at time 0.
+Thus we may with no loss of generality assume that the initial condition is $(x,m)=(l(m),m)$ for some $m\in (-\infty,\overline m]$, as the general solution can be obtained by adding the initial deterministic jump.
 To simplify notation, we will only write the proof in the case $x=m=\overline m$, the other cases being similar.

-The proof follows usual arguments.
-We first show that, for $T$ small enough there exists over $[0,T]$ a unique continuous solution to (\ref{sko0l}), (\ref{sko1l}), (\ref{sko2l}) with $X_0 = M_0= \overline m$.